athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### Growth Philosophy

 Christopher and Milorad don't want to be tied to the VC treadmill.
 Rather than "grow at all costs", they prefer to "grow while controlling their own destiny".
-This means keeping expenses low, raising small amounts of capital at reasonable valuations, and staying profitable or close to it.
+This means keeping expenses low, raising reasonable amounts of capital at reasonable valuations, and staying within a line of sight to profitability.

-As a result they have optionality: they can raise follow-on venture capital (Series A at 1.5-2M ARR) to accelerate growth if they want to, but they can also build a solid, sustainable, cash-efficient business if they choose; they're not locked into either path.
+As a result they have optionality: they can raise follow-on venture capital (Series A once they get to 1.5-2M ARR) to accelerate growth, but they can also build a solid, sustainable, cash-efficient business; they're not locked into either path.

-Growth so far has been achieved with minimal investment in marketing (a small monthly lead budget) and largely founder-driven sales.
-But there are some low hanging fruit available with a little investment today (content and SEO, more spend on leads, and hiring a couple more sales and ops reps), which brings us to the current round.
+Setyl's growth so far has been achieved with minimal investment in marketing (a small monthly lead budget) and largely founder-driven sales.
+But there are some clear expansion opportunities available with a little investment today (content and SEO, more spend on leads, hiring a couple more sales and ops reps), and the founders want to be ambitious in grasping these.

 <br/>